liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/03-deleting-entities/01-deleting-files.markdown

 # Deleting Files [](id=deleting-files)

-There are two methods you can use to delete files.
-Click each method to see its
+There are two methods you can use to delete files:
-Javadoc:

 -   [`deleteFileEntry(long fileEntryId)`](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/document/library/kernel/service/DLAppService.html#deleteFileEntry-long-)